-Our focus has been on reading for a number of years and in late 2015, we devised a plan to focus on Guided Reading to continue to improve the reading behaviours of our students.
-Throughout 2016, all classes had four structured Guided Reading sessions per week with supported by teacher aides and teachers.
+Our focus has been on reading for a number of years with all classes having four structured Guided Reading sessions per week with supported by teacher aides and teachers.
 We were fortunate to have a Master Teacher for Reading and a Pedagogical coach (from Semester II) support our staff follow an agreed format in all classrooms.